Parking Enforcement & Regulations

 YELLOW...........................................
 Loading Zone

-Special purpose parking permits are available through Public Safety to permit loading and unloading or for commercial service vehicles providing service to computers, copiers, other equipment or construction on campus.
-Visitors permits are also available at Public Safety.
+Special purpose parking permits are available through Public Safety to allow loading and unloading, or for commercial service vehicles providing service to computers, copiers, other equipment or construction on campus.
+Special VIP permits are also available at Public Safety upon approval.

 Parking Permits by Term (Semester, Annual, and Summer)